acdalal/blog-stuff/labs/labPart1.md

 *   swerve, potentially hitting storefronts and killing you and your passengers?
 Or,
 *   keep going, potentially hitting and killing the pedestrians?

-This lab (both part 1, today, and part 2, Friday) asks you to explore this ethical dilemma.
+This lab (both part 1, today, and part 2, next class day) asks you to explore this ethical dilemma.
 Credit goes to Evan Peck of Bucknell University and Justin Li of Occidental College for developing/refining this assignment.

 ### Step 1